jatinsuri/examples/README.md

 This is an example of a java application to run some simple tests for the Apache Curator APIs.
 It uses the gradle application plugin in this project's build.gradle.

-TODO: Need to find a nice way to pass some specific System properties to the application JVM.
-Currently we just dump all of the system properties of the gradle JVM to the application JVM.
+Also illustrated here is a way to pass system properties to the runtime JVM without hard coding them in the build.gradle file.